librato/api-docs/source/includes/_measurements.md

 Data streams have a default limit of **10** tag names per measurement.

-Accounts have a default limit of **100** unique tag names.

-Metrics have a maximum permitted cardinality for tag values.
-This maximum will be enforced as both a create rate limit and total cardinality limit.

 #### Float Restrictions

 Internally all floating point values are stored in double-precision format.
 However, Librato places the following restrictions on very large or very small floating point exponents: